-Among those who got a Latin education (at cathedral schools and, as these emerged, universities), we see some change, at least from the late 12th century onward: some Euclid entered the curriculum, though the philosophical emphasis implied that the interest was often metamathematical rather than mathematical - but that, on the other hand, meant that the notions of proof and axiomatic method (after all, in harmony with Aristotle's epistemology, which was well studied at universities) came into focus.
-When university scholars wrote about mathematics that was somehow practical (for example, about how to calculate with Hindu-Arabic numerals, which served in astronomy and astrology, or about the astrolabe), proof had thereby at least become an option; and when an abbacus master like Luca Pacioli rose socially to becoming a scholar, he used the option.22 the kind that performs something, that is, makes use of the understanding it has attained, as when one measures widths and heights by means of similar triangles, and lays out fields in the terrain.
+Among those who got a Latin education (at cathedral schools and, as these emerged, universities), we see some change, at least from the late twelfth century onward: some Euclid entered the curriculum, though the philosophical emphasis implied that the interest was often metamathematical rather than mathematical - but that, on the other hand, meant that the notions of proof and axiomatic method (after all, in harmony with Aristotle's epistemology, which was well studied at universities) came into focus.
+When university scholars wrote about mathematics that was somehow practical (for example, about how to calculate with Hindu-Arabic numerals, which served in astronomy and astrology, or about the astrolabe), proof had thereby at least become an option, and when an abbacus master like Luca Pacioli rose socially to becoming a scholar, he used the option.

+In the long run (very long run), the result was the situation we know today: even mathematics taught for practice is mostly supposed to build on a safe basis - that is, on deductive proofs - if not necessarily on an axiomatic system.
+Already in 1716 Friedrich Wolff wrote about "Mathesis practica, performing mathematics" (p.
+867) that it is the kind that performs something, that is, makes use of the understanding it has attained, as when one measures widths and heights by means of similar triangles, and lays out fields in the terrain.
 It is true that performing mathematics can be learned without reasoning mathematics; but then one remains blind in all affairs, achieves nothing with suitable precision and in the best way, at times it may occur that one does not find one's way at all.
 Not to mention that it is easy to forget what one has learned, and that that which one has forgotten is not so easily retrieved, because everything depends only on memory.
 Therefore all master builders, engineers, calculators, artists and artisans who make use of ruler and compass should have learned sufficient reasons for their doings from theory: this would produce great utility for the human race.
 Since, the more perfect the theory, the more correct will also every performance be.